 “….. a set of circumstances triggered a disastrous wildfire of unprecedented proportions in Sedgefield-Knysna-Plettenberg Bay…..”

 Knysna is a tourist town with craft shops, restaurants, and cafés.
-Popular attractions include Woodmill Lane – the historical timber factory, the waterfront / yacht harbor, and Thesen Islands – a modern marina development linked to the mainland by a causeway and bridges.
+Popular attractions include Woodmill Lane – the historical timber factory, the waterfront / yacht harbor, and Thesen Islands – a picturesque marina development linked to the mainland by a causeway and bridges.

 Thesen Islands include “19 man-made islands linked by arched bridges and surrounded by tidal waterways”.
 A separate island has houses and apartments in Dutch colonial maritime style.

 I enjoyed the diverse, eclectic atmosphere in Knysna and interacting with locals.
 Not being able to explore more of the recreational areas was disappointing.
-In the heart of the small town, I noticed homeless people and panhandling addicts.
+In the heart of the small town, I noticed homeless people and some panhandling addicts.

 Next stop was Harkerville, a small settlement in the Eden District on the outskirts of Plettenberg Bay.
 I spent the night in a rustic cottage – Masescha Country Estate.
 The birds and exquisite natural beauty of the area were captivating, but getting there was a challenge.
 A British couple – Ray and Angie – purchased Masescha about 13 years ago.
 The name is a Hebrew word meaning “hidden”.
-The entrance is a few miles down a rough, unpaved road which was muddy after recent rains.
+The entrance is a few miles down a rough, unpaved, potholed road which was muddy after recent rains.

 That night I had dinner at an African restaurant – Zinzi – meaning an abundance in Swahili.
 It was near Masescha, but when returning in the pitch-black night, I got hopelessly lost.
 The turnoff is marked, but the sign is only visible in daylight, as there are no streetlights.
 I left the GPS with latitude and longitude coordinates at the cottage, thinking it would be easy to find my way home.
 It was a terrifying experience as I pulled to the side while fast-moving trucks barreled down the highway almost grazing my car.
 After several tries, I found the entrance and my way back.

 Harkerville forest is an indigenous paradise where “the smallest creatures have right of way”.
-Interestingly it also includes “the remnants of an experimental plantation of Californian redwoods, planted in 1925”.
+Interestingly it also includes “the remnants of an experimental plantation of Californian redwoods, planted there in 1925”.